-Stop loss insurance underwriters try to mitigate this through more current disclosure statements, i.e., obtaining signoff from the employer group and its vendor partners (TPA and broker) as close to the renewal effective date as possible.
-For example, if a group has a 1/1 effective date, then underwriters are targeting disclosure dates for after 11/15 or 12/1, which would be 30-45 days prior to the case effective date.
-30-45 days is a benchmark in the industry, but it is not necessarily applied consistently among all the stop loss insurance underwriters.
+Stop-loss insurance underwriters try to mitigate this through more current disclosure statements, i.e., obtaining sign-off from the employer group and its vendor partners (TPA and broker) as close to the renewal effective date as possible.
+For example, if a group has a Jan.
+1, effective date, then underwriters are targeting disclosure dates for after Nov.
+15 or Dec.
+1, which would be 30-45 days prior to the case effective date.
+Thirty to 45 days is a benchmark in the industry, but it is not necessarily applied consistently among all the stop-loss insurance underwriters.

 What organizations have adopted the form?
 Over the past few years, the industry has moved toward a more standardized disclosure form.
-Approximately companies representing approximately 75 continued on page 34 percent of the stop loss market (assuming a self-funded market of \$4 billion in premium) have adopted this form.
-(Source: MyHealthGuide. com).
+According to www.MyHealthGuide.com, roughly 20 companies, representing about 75 percent of the stop-loss market (assuming a self-funded market of \$4 billion in premium), have adopted this form.